Smith River Trout Fishing (VA – Bassett/Special Reg)

 Pretty…

 Clearly, this had to be the end of the road, so I turned around here.
 Odd that this structure, clearly private property, bordered the river.
-There is a road that leads to it, but I imagine there is a gate someplace that only allows the owner access.
+There is a road leading to it, but I imagine there is a gate somewhere that only the owner can access.